schibsted/spid-tech-docs/resources/endpoints/paylink-post.md

 - `price` (total price including VAT, in cents - 10000 is 100,-)
 - `vat` (fraction × 10000, for instance 25% would be 2500)

+These fields may be omitted if the optional field `productId` is provided.
+This will make the item inherit `description`, `price`, `vat` from the product.
+Example: if only `description` and `productId` is provided, the item will not inherit `description` from the product.

 Additionally, you may use the following optional fields:

 - `clientItemReference`